 These days, most of us are glued to our computers, staring at our screens for hours at a time.
 This can have terrible effect on our health.
 This new wireless mouse from Japan’s Sanwa industries aims to help with our sedentary lifestyles.

 If you like to run or workout and need to keep track of your heart rate, you might have used a chest strap before.
 Those chest straps work fine, but they are uncomfortable.
 Other sorts of wearable sensors for heart rate can be difficult to get to work accurately at times.

 In the old days, people can tell what someone is feeling by their facial expressions or by using special mouth sounds like “I’m sad.
 I don’t have anyone to talk to, which makes it sadder that I’m talking right now.”
-But apparently people these days are lying cowards who don’t want to express what they really feel.

 If you’ve ever used a heart rate monitor to track your fitness level while running or cycling, you’ll know that these usually aren’t compact devices.
 Most of them involve strapping a harness around your body so that the monitor can get a decent reading from your heart.